diego-pineda/FAME_AMR_model/readme.txt

 Numerical model of an Active Magnetocaloric Regenerator

 This code is a model of an Active Magnetocaloric Regenerator.
 It was originally developed by Theo Christiaanse as part of his PhD thesis at the University of Victoria.
-For details of the original model go to the following sources:
+For details of the original implementation go to the following sources:

 [1] Christiaanse T V. Characterization, Experimentation and Modeling of Mn-Fe-Si-P Magnetocaloric Materials.
 University of Victoria, 2018.
 [2] Christiaanse T V., Trevizoli P V., Rowe A. Modelling two layer Mn–Fe–Si–P materials in an active magnetic regenerator.
 Int J Refrig 2019;106:225–35. https://doi.org/10.1016/j.ijrefrig.2019.07.002.

-This is a 1D model in which the energy balance equations for the solid matrix and fluid of an AMR are solved simultaneously.
+This is a 1D AMR model in which the energy balance equations for the solid matrix and fluid are solved simultaneously.
 The main outputs of this model are the temperature distributions of the solid MCM and the fluid along the AMR.

 Instructions for running the codebase